 I hoped to help a lawsuit to remove the dogs by raising funds to pay for the lawyer’s fees.
 But let’s back up to March 2013, before meeting the catfishing schemer.
 I had held an event in Madison Wisconsin, to bring wolf advocates together to work on how to stop wolf trophy hunting.
 I screened the film “True Wolf,” and in the movie, there was a motorcycle ride for wolves event in California.
 I thought, why not hold an event like that to draw attention to the plight of wolves and raise money to help with attorney fees?
 I began working on it right away.
 I met the catfish schemer because another advocate recommended I work with them.
 The schemer’s group was Wisconsin Wolf Front United.
 They claimed to have student volunteers.
 I found out later there are no student chapters throughout the state, no records, just one person’s word: the catfish schemer’s word.

 It only took three months to discover they were a catfishing scheme.
 I have to add that I never met them in person and only worked with them online.
 When I found out about the catfishing scheme they did everything to try to destroy my reputation.
 Thankfully they couldn’t ruin my reputation because I had many good people around me that didn’t buy into the catfish schemes.
 A board member from a well know wolf education nonprofit told me they wished I had consulted with them because they would have warned me.
 They had experience with him and avoided any contact with them.
 Everyone working to raise funds for the event backed me knowing my intentions were honorable.
 We were a team.
-We were professionals from the community, such as attorneys, retired WDNR wolf administrators, and an animal shelter that all supported the fundraising event.
+We were professionals from the community, such as attorneys, retired WDNR wolf administrators, and an animal shelter that supported the fundraising event.